 Quick installation instructions for STAMP

 An executable binary is available for Microsoft Windows.
 It has been tested under Windows XP SP3 and Windows 7, but will likely also run under Windows Vista.
-The Windows binary can also be run on OS X using Virtual Box.
-Due to differences in how the user interface appears under Windows and OS X we recommended using Virtual Box to run STAMP under OS X. Please note that the first time your run STAMP it may take a minute or more to load.
+The Windows binary can also be run on Linux or OS X using Virtual Box.
+Due to differences in how the user interface appears under Windows, Linux and OS X we recommended using Virtual Box to run STAMP.
+Please note that the first time your run STAMP it may take a minute or more to load.
 After this, it will start up more quickly.

 Note: if you have a pristine copy of Microsoft Windows installed, you may need to install the Microsoft Visual C++ 2008 Redistributable Package (32-bit,64-bit).
 This package contains a number of commonly required runtime components and as such you likely already have them.
 STAMP will fail with a message indicating the "configuration is incorrect" if you require this package.